How are standards made?

 Adoption entails giving the special status of “British Standard” (BS) which indicates that the standard has been developed according to the principles set out in BS 0.

-We also develop British Standards entirely within the UK, covering subjects not covered by international standardisation.
+We also develop British Standards entirely within the UK, covering subjects not covered by international standardization.

 The development time for a British Standard ranges between one and four years, depending on the complexity of the subject and the range of stakeholders involved.
 For this reason, international standards usually take longer to develop than those produced locally.

 British Standards are not the only type of standard we produce.
 Some of these, particularly PASs can often be developed in much shorter timescales.